Team3-TecProg/Documentation/Pesquini/Model/sanction_type.md

 ## Variables

 ### s
-	Receives descrition of a sanction type
+	Receives description of a sanction type
 ### stantion_types
 	Receive all sanction type objects